 II.
-Information on Detectability, Survey Effort, and Time Since Last Detection
+Information on Detectability, Survey Effort, and Time Since Last Detection Species Detectability

 The large Kauai thrush was often described for its habit of rising into the air, singing a few vigorous notes and then suddenly dropping down into the underbrush.
-The vocalizations of this species varied between sweet and melodic to lavish and flute-like, often given just before dawn and after dusk (USFWS 2006 p.
+The vocalizations of this species varied between sweet and melodic to lavish and flute-like, often given just before dawn and after dusk (USFWS 2006, p.
 2-19).
-These behaviors suggest that detectability would be high in remaining suitable habitat if the large Kauai thrush still existed.
+These behaviors indicate that detectability would be high in remaining suitable habitat if the large Kauai thrush still existed.
 No subsequent sightings or vocalizations have been documented despite extensive survey efforts by biologists and birders.

-Several recent surveys and searches, including the VCP and RBS, have been unsuccessful in detecting the large Kauai thrush despite intensive survey efforts by wildlife biologists from 1968 to 1973, and in 1981, 1989, 1993, 1994.
-2000, 2005, and 2011 to 2018 (Hawaii Department of Land and Natural Resources unpubl. data; Reynolds and Snetsinger 2001, entire; Crampton et al. 2017, entire; Crampton 2018, pers. comm.).
+Several recent surveys and searches, including the VCP and RBS, have been unsuccessful in detecting the large Kauai thrush despite intensive survey efforts by wildlife biologists from 1968 to 1973, and in 1981, 1989, 1993, 1994, 2000, 2005, and 2011 to 2018 (Hawaii Department of Land and Natural Resources unpubl. data; Scott et al. 1986, entire; Reynolds and Snetsinger 2001, entire; Crampton et al. 2017, entire; Crampton 2018, pers. comm.).
 During the RBS in 2001, coverage of the search area was extensive; therefore, they had a high probability of detecting the large Kauai thrush.
-None were detected, and it was concluded that the large Kauai thrush was likely extinct ($P \ge 0.95$) (Reynolds and Snetsinger 2001, p.
+None were detected, and it was concluded that the large Kauai thrush was likely extinct (P \geq 0.95) (Reynolds and Snetsinger 2001, p.
 142).

-Extensive time has been spent by qualified observers in the historical range of the large Kauai thrush searching for the small Kauai thrush (Myadestes palmeri), akekee (Loxops caeruleirostris), and Kauai creeper (Oreomystis bairdi).
-Hawaii Forest Bird Surveys (HFBS) were conducted in 1981, 1989, 1994, 2000, 2005, 2007, 2008, 2012, and 2018 (Paxton et al. 2016, entire).
+Extensive time has been spent by qualified observers in the historical range of the large Kauai thrush searching for the small Kauai thrush, akekee, and akikiki.
+HFBSs were conducted in 1981, 1989, 1994, 2000, 2005, 2007, 2008, 2012, and 2018 (Paxton et al. 2016, entire; Paxton et al. 2020, entire).
 During the HFBS in 2012 and 2018, occupancy surveys and nest searches did not yield any new detections of the large Kauai thrush.
 The KFBRP conducted mist-netting in various locations within the historical range for the large Kauai thrush from 2006 through 2009, and from 2011 through 2018, and no large Kauai thrush were caught or encountered (Crampton 2018, pers. comm.).
 The last credible sighting of the large Kauai thrush occurred in 1987.